What is Personalization in Marketing?

 The benefits of personalized marketing include:

 Increasing Sales: A common goal for personalization marketing is to increase sales, increase the number of times a sale happens and to increase the amount of money spent per sale.
+To achieve this goal, marketers should make sure they know who their potential customers are and what they’re looking for, creating messaging that speaks to the unique needs of each individual customer—so they’re more likely to take action and convert into sales.

 Building Better Relationships: Whether you’re B2B or B2C, we’re all trying to build relationships with our customers.
 Personalized marketing helps strengthen these relationships.
 They become more exclusive, genuine, and intimate.
+The right kind of marketing can make customers feel valued and appreciated.

 Grabbing Customers Attention: Personalized marketing increases customer engagement.
 Showing products customers are actually interested in, delivering messages that mean something, and eliminating unnecessary information.